mooreds/docs-1/references/sql-operations.md

 A `.*` at the end of a `<path>` works as a 'spread' operator, copying each key at the current location into the result object.

-For `<connector-alias>.<path>` - the resolve process will resolve the specified `<path>` only under the results from the table that was marked with the specified alias.
+For `<operation-alias>.<path>` - the resolve process will resolve the specified `<path>` only under the results from the operation that was marked with the specified alias.
-If no table was marked with `<connector-alias>` the resolve will stop and the value will be considered as 'not found'.
+If no operation was marked with `<operation-alias>` the resolve will stop and the value will be considered as 'not found'.

 For `<binary-expression>` the resolve process will deconstruct the expression and will resolved each part and then will reconstruct the resolved parts to produce immediate value.
 If the types of the operands is not the same the resolve process will produce an error and the entire query will fail.